webDva/jekyll-now/about.md

 permalink: /about/
 ---

-I'm webdva.
+I'm webdva, a very skilled and passionate entity.

-I have a *ton* of experience with software, but my primary area of interest is machine learning.
-I'm learning the fundamentals of artificial neural networks, unsupervised learning algorithms, and deep learning so that I can obtain the strength to build advanced technology.
+I have a *ton* of experience with software, but my primary area of interest is understanding the fundamentals of machine learning so I can obtain the strength to build and engineer advanced technology.

-My aim is to achieve excellent effects with this strength.
+My aim is to achieve excellent effects.
 It'll take years to obtain the capabilities I seek, but I'm committed to my success.

 ### 🛠️ Projects